anderson-aristotle/jquery-ajax-token-auth/README.md

 ### Lab: Sign out from the client

-Add a sign out form to `index.html` and code to `assets/scripts/auth/*` to sign out of the API.
+Add a sign out button to `index.html` and code to `assets/scripts/auth/*` to sign out of the API.

 ## Authenticated Resources